Chris0King/phrasing-break-assessment/README.md

 The `resource` folder contains the scores from three linguists label A, B and C according to three subfolders.
 A and B are invited to assess them.
 If two experts' opinions are inconsistent, an extra linguist C is asked to do the final scoring.

-The `cross-validation-testset` folder contains trainset, devset and testset in fine-tune step.
+The `cross-validation-testset` folder contains trainset, devset and testset in fine-tune step and chatgpt scenario.
+In the gpt testset, columns `gpt_score` and `unexcept_break` represent the responses of chatgpt in zero-shot learning senario.
+Columns `few-shot-score` and `few-shot-unexcept_break` represent the responses of chatgpt in few-shot learning senario.

-## Citation
-To be added.